williamtianqi/INTD365_GROUP/README.txt

 5. Provide 10 random sentences generated with the grammar2.gr.

-python randsent.py -g grammar2.gr -n 10
+python randsent.py -g grammar2.gr -M 6 -n 10

 a chief of staff understood every perplexed sandwich floor chief of staff ! is it true that every perplexed president president with the sandwich ate the fine pickled sandwich under the perplexed president ? # mixing terminals and nonterminals is ok.